defiant00/dnd/README.md

     * fears: that others have to go through combat like he has, that the ends justify the means, being in charge of people and them getting hurt
     * he doesn't like that they're locking up random travelers
     * messenger from Duskspire alerting them of increased magical strangeness
+  * Elluin the human ranger and captain of the guard
+    * long hair + armor makes it hard to tell if he's elven
+      * firmly convinced elves are superior, and that we could all do to follow how they live
+      * he changed his name on his own to sound elven, but is convinced that the group he spent time with would have approved
+    * lawful neutral
+    * thinks it's his moral obligation to bring proper order to the town, and that having spent time with elves makes him right and proper
+    * wants: to bring proper order, to assert his superiority
+    * fears: that others won't realize that he is right
+  * Hathaway and Marrin Cloudwillow, the halfling shopkeepers
+    * wives who run the Cloudwillow general store
+    * the last name is a combination of both of theirs
+      * they have a store logo in the shape of a stylized tree with a cloud instead of leaves
+    * they occasionally go foraging together, closing the shop for a few days
+    * Hathaway the halfling shopkeeper
+      * cheerful, short (2'7"), plump, early 40s
+      * dresses in very flashy colors
+      * runs the front of the store most of the time
+      * always sees the best in people
+      * lawful good
+      * wants: to be able to expand, to make enough to be able to travel together
+      * fears: any harm to Marrin, anything happening to any villagers, being disliked
+    * Marrin the halfling artist
+      * cheerful, taller (3'), normal build, late 30s
+      * designs most of the clothing
+      * paints and sketches for personal enjoyment and to share with Hathaway, not usually others
+      * neutral good
+        * a bit more cynical from how Elluin acts
+      * wants: spending time with Hathaway, quiet, ability to travel and see some of the landscapes and to draw her own take on them in her travel sketchbook
+      * fears: that she isn't contributing enough, that she doesn't deserve Hathaway

 ## Plot Points